 Day 11: Mangyu / Leh—Visit to Alchi Gompa

 After breakfast, say farewell to our gracious Ladakhi hosts whose lodge enterprise is enhancing protection for snow leopards through ecotourism.
 The cats face threats from habitat loss due to climate change, reduced prey, poaching and human conflict, and we leave knowing we have made a difference for their future with our economic contribution and our advocacy.
 Following the winding road back to Leh, we stop at Alchi Gompa, a lowland monastic complex built between 958 and 1055 A.D. on the Indus River.
 One of northern India’s earliest Buddhist learning centers, it contains some of Ladakh’s oldest surviving paintings that reflect the reign of both Buddhist and Hindu kings from neighboring Kashmir and Himachal Pradesh.
 Visit the two main temples with huge Buddha statues and elaborate wood carvings, plus the dukhang where monks worship beyond a veranda lined with frescoes of a thousand Buddhas.
 In Leh this evening, we share our reflections over a farewell dinner.

 Day 12: Leh / Delhi / Depart

-Fly from Leh to Delhi this morning and transfer to our luxury hotel where day rooms are reserved for the afternoon.
+Fly from Leh to Delhi this morning and continue to our hotel where day rooms are reserved for the afternoon.
 A lavish buffet lunch awaits, followed by time to relax among landscaped gardens and pools.
 A transfer to the international airport is included to meet departing flights this evening.